-How much does an auto dealer or body shop bond cost in Utah?
+How much does an auto dealer bond cost in Utah?

 |Bond Type||Bond Amount||Cost*|

 |$75,000 Motor Vehicle Dealer Bond Motor Vehicle Dealer or Large Trailer Dealer Bond||$75,000||Starts at $750||Apply Now|